sciZer0/newdiscoveries/a/README.md

 In order for you to get an idea of how big the whole wrongness of science is, here is a description of just 2 of the fundamental errors that I discovered.

-#### THE 1st SUFFICIENT FUNDAMENTAL ERROR IN SCIENCE
+#### ONE OF SUFFICIENT FUNDAMENTAL ERRORS IN SCIENCE

 This error is called "sufficient" because even this error alone destroys the entire concept of science of understanding the Universe.
+This error is sufficient.

 The error is based on the fact that science fails to even understand what is THE REAL REASON that a free-falling object during every second is moving the distance different in size.